| DRCOG Page | The Stockport DRCOG Package | Choosing a Course |

 The fifth edition was published in 2007.

-The "Handbook of Contraception and Reproductive Sexual Health" hails from the Margaret Pyke centre & 2004.
+The "Handbook of Contraception and Reproductive Sexual Health" hails from the Margaret Pyke centre but 2004.

 It is intended for nurses involved in family planning.